liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/08-configuring-widgets/07-widget-scope.markdown

 Site.
 If you add one Message Boards widget to a page in a Site and add another Message Boards widget to a different page in the same Site, the second Message Boards widget contains exactly the same data as the first.
 This is because, by default, the Message Boards widget is scoped by Site.
-Most of @product@'s other widgets also default to being scoped by Site.
+Most of @sharepoint@'s other widgets also default to being scoped by Site.

 To avoid this limitation, many Liferay widgets can be scoped by page.
 The data